swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 Inferring `AutoInferredClassType` from context should be the responsibility of compiler.

-However, occasionally an _constructor_ might be non-copying on purpose, so we'll need a way to disable the error or warning.
+However, occasionally a _constructor_ might be non-copying on purpose, so we'll need a way to disable the error or warning.
 That is, there would be two key factors determining whether a _fixable_ error or warning should be emitted:

 * If the _destination_ property has been declared as `@NSCopying` in class definition
 * If the _source_ value conforms to `<NSCopying>` protocol